toantran310/pico-master/content/index.md

 {
     "abouts": {
         "title":"HELLO AND WELCOME TO MY PERSONAL PORTFOLIO", "description": "My name's Toan and I'm a freelancer back-end developer in Ho Chi Minh City, VietNam.
-I am currently working full-time for Innity VietNam and a member of GAPT team.
+I am currently working full-time for Innity VietNam and a member of JetDev.
 I love programing & developing creative solutions that enable companies and individuals to do business online.
 I would be glad to make creative website for you.", "list_about": [
             {
                 "title":"CMS / BLOGS / E-COMMERCE",